British rule in Burma: After Japanese surrender

+Aung San's assassination

-Then a momentous event stunned the nation on 19 July 1947.
-U Saw, a conservative pre-war prime minister of Burma, engineered the assassination of Aung San and several members of his cabinet including his eldest brother Ba Win, the father of today's National League for Democracy exile-government leader Dr Sein Win, while meeting in the Secretariat.
+On 19 July 1947, U Saw, a conservative pre-war prime minister of Burma, engineered the assassination of Aung San and several members of his cabinet including his eldest brother Ba Win, the father of today's National League for Democracy exile-government leader Dr Sein Win, while meeting in the Secretariat.
 Since then, 19 July has been commemorated as Martyrs' Day in Burma.
 Thakin Nu, the Socialist leader, was now asked to form a new cabinet, and he presided over Burmese independence instituted under the Burma Independence Act 1947 on 4 January 1948.
 Burma chose to become a fully independent republic, and not a British Dominion upon independence.
 This was in contrast to the independence of India and Pakistan which both resulted in the attainment of dominion status.
 This may have been on account of anti-British popular sentiment being strong in Burma at the time.

+Colonial independence

-Burma became an independent republic on 4 January 1948.
+Burma became an independent republic on 4 January 1948, with Thakin Nu assuming office as prime minister.
 Civil war broke out just three months after independence.
 This conflict has continued under various guises to the present day.